mothdotmonster/shell-goodies/README.md

 # pure POSIX shell goodies
 these are a variety of somewhat useful things i have created that you can run in your command line shell. have fun with them.

+## spoofmail
+a small bit of glue that lies to cronie and pretends to be sendmail, and then sends you a notification when your cronjobs have something to say. because it's not 1995 anymore, we have desktop notifications now.

 ## fuzzysleep
 a tool to prevent you and all your buddies from crashing the server at midnight on Sunday from crontab overloads, by sleeping for a random amount of time. designed mainly to be ran before cron jobs.